-Figure 5.
-Scratch, Saturation, and Withdrawal Phase Command Staff The Plans Section Chief aids the ASRC IC in the development of strategy and tactics for upcoming shifts and days, and the Resources Unit Leader (RESTAT) manages personnel and equipment.
+Figure 6.
+Scratch, Saturation, and Withdrawal Phase Command Staff.
+The Plans Section Chief aids the ASRC IC in the development of strategy and tactics for upcoming shifts and days, and the Resources Unit Leader (RESTAT) manages personnel and equipment.
 The Logistics Section Chief manages the support logistics of the Incident Base and any Camps or Helibases, and the Communications Unit Leader manages radio and other communications nets.
-Under the direction of the Operations Section Chief the Communications Unit Leader and and Resources Unit Leader develop Field Teams to execute particular tasks, and manage them while in the field.
+Under the direction of the Operations Section Chief, the Communications Unit Leader and and Resources Unit Leader develop Field Teams to execute particular tasks, and manage them while in the field.
 The Dispatch Officer (DO) manages personnel still in town.
-Specific exceptions to this command structure (e.g. a Unified Command Structure) are discussed in the SAROP text, the ASRC Operations Manual, and ICS materials.
+Specific exceptions to this command structure (e.g. a Unified Command Structure) are discussed in the SAROP Training Manual text, the ASRC Operations Manual, and ICS materials.
+See the text for additional definitions and duties.

-Figure 6.
-Scratch, Saturation, and Search Phase Field Team Organization The Field Team consists of a Field Team Leader (FTL), Assistant Team Leader (ATL), Radio Operator (RO), Medical Specialist (MEDIC), Rescue Specialist (RS), Driver (DR), and Searchers (SR).
+Figure 7.
+Scratch, Saturation, and Search Phase Field Team Organization.
+The Field Team consists of a Field Team Leader (FTL), Assistant Team Leader (ATL), Radio Operator (RO), Medical Specialist (MEDIC), Rescue Specialist (RS), Driver (DR), and Searchers (SR).
 The Field Team Radio Operator communicates with the Radio Operator at the Command Post Communications Center (COMCTR).